Pat Roach: Personal life

 Roach married Doreen Harris in 1957.
 They had a son and a daughter.

-In the 1990s, Roach owned and co-managed a scrapyard in Saltley, Birmingham.
+In the 1990s, Roach owned and co-managed a scrapyard in Winson Green, Birmingham.
 He also ran a gym on Gravelly Hill North, Erdington, in North-East Birmingham.

 Roach died on 17 July 2004 of esophageal cancer.
 His body was buried in extension section B at Bromsgrove Cemetery, Worcestershire.